bigbagy/NLP-document-parsing-and-clustering/README.md

 - Visualization of file clustering results

-### Prerequisites
+### Python Dependencies and Prerequisites

-Python dependencies can be found in requirement.txt
+Python 3.6.5, dependencies can be found in requirement.txt

 Note: some CentOS (7.5.1804) is not shipped with tkinter(required by pyplot), need to install it manually: